Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/05_Align_to_reference_genome.md

 input_files="/home/jbergman/projects/def-leeyaw-ab/jbergman/plate2/BAM_WETO_plate2/ref_aligned/"

-output_file="read_count.txt"
+output_file="read_count_F260.txt"

 for bam_file in "$input_files"/*.bam; do

         filename=$(basename "$bam_file" .bam)

-        read_count=$(samtools view -c "$bam_file")
+        read_count=$(samtools view -c -F 260 "$bam_file")

         echo "$filename $read_count" >> "$output_file"

 done
 ```
 ### Outputs
+`-F 260` Only counts mapped primary aligned reads.

  A text file with the sample name and the number of reads that were aligned.
 This textfile was downloaded to my desktop and all the individuals were summed.  \
   \
-**Total number of aligned reads = 631,122,668**
+**Total number of aligned reads = 917,788,446**